- Are NER Rides safe?

 Make sure your bike is in good working order.
 Shake or bounce the loaded bike.
 Did anything fall off?
 Ride-test any new components and accessories well before the brevet.

 Download and look at one of the cue sheets.
 Do you understand how to read it?
 Do you have a way to attach it to the bike?
 Some riders like to enlarge the text or cut up the sheet to make it fit a holder.
+Note: Even if you plan to use a GPS, a cuesheet can be invaluable if/when electronics fail.
+Paper cue sheets are highly recommended.
+You might need to bring an extra battery pack for a GPS.

 Try to go for a longer (60+ mile) ride a week or two before the Brevet.
 Is the bike comfortable?
 Do you need to adjust anything?
 Your bike isn’t going to get any more comfortable as the ride progresses.
 Do you feel comfortable with your speed?